flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 Along with the console, Nintendo bundled a 'Multi Out to composite' cable since that was pretty much the common denominator of TVs back then.
 In Europe however, the **SCART** port was also very popular as many set-top boxes and VCRs relied on it.
 A great thing about SCART is that it can also carry many types of signals, this enables AV equipment to use the most optimal signal type without encountering compatibility issues.
 Unfortunately, Nintendo never shipped an official SCART cable that took advantage of the RGB pins exposed in the Super Nintendo.

-Nonetheless, Nintendo altered the pinout of its PAL consoles to comply with the SCART protocol, and in doing so it replaced the 'composite sync' pin for a 12 Volts one (which tells the TV to set the 4:3 aspect ratio).
+Nonetheless, Nintendo altered the pinout of its PAL consoles to comply with the SCART protocol, and in doing so it replaced the 'composite sync' pin with a 12 Volts one (which tells the TV to set the 4:3 aspect ratio).
 So, even though Multi out is 'universal', the resulting RGB cables, if any, are region-specific.

 I think the real benefits of Multi Out started to become evident during present times, as it allowed users to take advantage of the RGB signal with their state-of-the-art tellies without tampering with the internals of this console.
 Although, unlike composite and S-Video, RGB requires an extra 'sync' signal.
 For this, the cable can be wired up to capture the sync signal from composite or S-Video; or for best results, use a dedicated sync line called 'composite sync'.
 But, as mentioned in the previous paragraph, only NTSC consoles carried the latter.